premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-12-08-bitcoin-currency-or-commodity.md

 * **Moderated supply** - The currency gets damaged, lost, counterfeited, or even hoarded.
 There has to be a consistent supply of currency in the market to keep the economy functioning.
 * **Backed by the government** - There has to be a trusted institution that manages the value of the currency by appropriate controls (interest rates, economic policies, laws against counterfeiting, protection from fraud, etc).

-> What's the difference between US Dollars and Iranian Rial?.
+> What's the difference between US Dollars and Iranian Rials?.
 It's the US government's military power.
 Nothing more.

 Does bitcoin have these properties?
 * Available to everyone - No.
 * Stable value - No.
 * Moderated supply - No, fixed supply.
-* Backed by government - No.
+* Backed by the government - No.

 For any technology to be mass-adopted, it should either fix an existing problem or improve our lives.
 With fiat currencies, I can send money to anyone in the world or conduct a trade almost immediately (depending on the country you live).
-All of us are, so used to credit/debit cards, mobile payments, UPI, etc.
+All of us are so used to credit/debit cards, mobile payments, UPI, etc.
 Bitcoin is nowhere close to that immediate transaction (minimum 10 mins).

 With the current state, Bitcoin can never replace the banking/payment institutions.
 So, what do we do?.
 Come up with a Layer-2 solution to improve the scale (rollups, sidechains, etc).